 Obviously during the early years a certain number of sleepless nights are to be expected, but the persistence and duration of the symptoms were becoming a real concern.
 The doctors were visited several times and he was given inhalers.
 These inhalers were used on several occasions but to no avail.
 At no point was the possibility of an allergy mentioned.

 So what did we recommend?
-We suggested that the Anti-Allergen and Mould pack was a sensible first step because his symptoms sounded like a dust mite allergy.
+We suggested that the Anti-Allergen and Mould pack was a sensible first step because his symptoms sounded like an allergic reaction to dust mites.
 Adding the FabriCleanse when washing the bed linen helped to denature up to 90% of dust mite allergens and it would also help to combat any lurking pollen, mould spores, pet allergens and pollen.
 Then the mattress and any soft furnishings in the room were sprayed with HomeCleanse – this is completely safe and neutralises the allergens.

 The final step was to liberally spray the room with AirCleanse, which neutralises airborne allergens.

 We are delighted to report that they saw results as soon as the following day; noting a total improvement.
 He had a full night’s sleep, settled quickly and was not waking or coughing.
 To make sure that the improvement in his health was as a result of the sprays, mum and dad left the bedding and did not treat the room for a while and the same symptoms returned.
 Needless to say they have maintained this process since and he has continued to feel much better.

 To directly quote from the testimonial – ‘he is a happy boy and loves his bed again.’